psychemedia/island-storynotes/odo.md

-served under him gladly, and even the Eng- lish were not so barbarous that they could not recognise in tho bishop and earl a man who was to he feared, respected, and loved.’
+served under him gladly, and even the Eng- lish were not so barbarous that they could not recognise in tho bishop and earl a man who was to he feared, respected, and loved.'
 While Odo was thus devoted to secular affairs, and so far forgetful of his sacred calling that he had a son (named John), he